Farnoosh63/RoomReviewer/README.md

 ## Description

-This application lets users write reviews on rooms they are or have rented as well as:
+This application let users write reviews on rooms they are or have rented as well as:

 1. search for reviews
 2. add, update, delete a review